deso-protocol/run/README.md

   onto your global feed.
 * Read through the flags available in the [dev.env](https://github.com/bitclout/run/blob/main/dev.env) file.
-You can adjust these flags however you want, but note that we strongly recommend keeping your node in read-only node for now.
+You can adjust these flags however you want, but note that we strongly recommend keeping your node in read-only mode for now.
 Turning read-only mode off could cause users who visit your node to make transactions that are not ultimately confirmed.
 * Set ADMIN\_PUBLIC\_KEYS to your public key so that the Admin tab is only